Skip to content

 And as always, I want to remind you that history moves in cycles and tends to repeat itself with slight variations.
 Interestingly, the immigration of American doctors to Canada is not a new phenomenon.
 Similar trends have occurred in the past.

-· During the Vietnam War, many Americans who disagreed with U.S. policies moved to Canada.
+·During the Vietnam War, many Americans who disagreed with the U.S. policies moved to Canada.

-· In 2016, after Donald Trump’s election, there was a surge in inquiries from Americans, including medical professionals, about immigration to Canada.
+·In 2016, after Donald Trump’s election, there was an increase in requests from Americans, including medical professionals regarding immigration to Canada.

 Due to the political situation in the U.S., more doctors are considering Canada as a place to work and live.